jdiego/jdiego.github.com/_posts/2017-06-03-expressive-metaprogramming.markdown

 at runtime, or in other words, a data that the compiler won't have and can't guess!
 However, compile time type inspection is much more efficient (0 impact at runtime) and almost as powerful as if it were at runtime.
 For instance:

-// Using the previous A struct and hasSerialize helper.
+// Using the previous A struct and is_valid helper.

 struct D : A
 {